return42/sphkerneldoc/linux_src_doc/drivers/net/wireless/intel/iwlwifi/mvm/fw-api-sta_h.rst

     beam forming controls

 tfd_queue_msk
-    tfd queues used by this station
+    tfd queues used by this station.
+    Obselete for new TX API (9 and above).

 rx_ba_window
     aggregation window size

-scd_queue_bank
-    queue bank in used.
-Each bank contains 32 queues.
-0 means that the queues used by this station are in the first 32.

-uapsd_trigger_acs
-    *undescribed*
+sp_length
+    the size of the SP as it appears in the WME IE

+uapsd_acs
+    4 LS bits are trigger enabled ACs, 4 MS bits are the deliver enabled ACs.

 .. _`iwl_mvm_add_sta_cmd.description`: